jundalisay/superb/content/en/research/poincare/science/chapter-08b.md

 ---

-The rôle of the two fundamental principles of thermo-dynamics becomes daily more important in all branches of natural philosophy.
-Abandon- ing the ambitious theories of forty years ago, encumbered as they were with molecular hypotheses, we now try to rest on thermo-dynamics alone the entire edifice of mathematical physics.
+The rôle of the 2 fundamental principles of thermo-dynamics becomes daily more important in all branches of natural philosophy.

+Abandoning the ambitious theories of 40 years ago, encumbered as they were with molecular hypotheses, we now try to rest on thermo-dynamics alone the entire edifice of mathematical physics.
 Will the two principles of Mayer and of Clausius assure to it foundations solid enough to last for some time?
 We all feel it, but whence does our confidence arise?

-An eminent physicist said to me one day, àpropos of the law of errors:—every one stoutly believes it, because mathematicians imagine that it is an effect of observation, and observers imagine that it is a math- ematical theorem.
-And this was for a long time the case with the principle of the conservation of energy.
+An eminent physicist said to me one day, àpropos of the law of errors:—every one stoutly believes it, because mathematicians imagine that it is an effect of observation, and observers imagine that it is a mathematical theorem.

+This was for a long time the case with the principle of the conservation of energy.
 It is no longer the same now.
 There is no one who does not know that it is an experimental fact.